Global bifurcation of waves with multiple critical layers: Introduction

 \subsection{Plan for this article}

 In \Cref{section:formulation}, we formulate the problem, and describe its linearization.
 Of noteworthy importance is the key generalization of the so-called $\mc{T}$-isomorphism from \cite{Ehrnstroem11Steady} to non-trivial solutions. \Cref{section:kernel_local_bifurcation} is used to study the kernel of the linearization, in particular resulting in \Cref{thm:kernel}.
 This section is also used to state our local bifurcation result, \Cref{thm:local_bifurcation}.
+Following this, we briefly discuss the special cases of constant and affine vorticity in \Cref{sec:explicit}.
 Finally, \Cref{section:global_bifurcation} extends the local curves to \emph{global} ones, which is the central event of this paper.
 Our main result here is \Cref{thm:global_bifurcation}, which concerns the global solution curves obtained by applying analytic global bifurcation theory.
-An interesting feature of the proof is using an alternative near-surface flattening to prove the necessary compactness.
+An interesting feature of its proof is the use of an alternative near-surface flattening to prove the necessary compactness.